-As we talked about before, consistency is an important part of brand recognition.
+As we talked about before, consistency is an important part of non-profit brand recognition.
 The next step is to create a brand guide to help you stay consistent across your social media platforms, in emails, and everywhere else you appear on the web.

 Your guide should include standards for brand color usage, logo usage, and typography.
 It should lay out what is and is not allowed concerning the visual assets of your brand so you never have to worry about formatting again.

 Once your colors, fonts, and guidelines are in place, you’re set to create a logo to represent your organization.
 We don’t have to explain why this step is so important.
 Instead, we’ll just reiterate that your logo is typically the first thing a new audience member sees when they first make contact with your brand.